 * Head to the centre via the scenic waterfront square.

 * If buying souvenirs is an obligatory part of your travels, then take a stroll via narrow streets of the centre.
-We usually pass this part as we travel light and there’s usually no space and no craving to purchase anything extra.

 * Don’t miss the Cathedral of Santa Maria Annunziata and its majestic mosaic of “Tree of Life” from the 12th century.